Kiccefree3105/ERP_code/README.md

 - Explaine feature importance and model performance on the six target variables.

 ### 4_Case_Studies_Analysis
-- Analysis of two case studies based on model eplanation.
+- Analysis of two case studies based on model explanation.